-If you do not have access to a computer, you will be able to arrange access to a PC at City Lit, in our learning resource centre.
-We recommend you bring along a notebook or sketchbook, and a pen.
-You may wish to buy books related to topics and subjects explored.
-Offsite visits will take place in galleries and art sites across London so you will need to be able to travel with the greater London area on public transport.
+Offsite visits will take place in galleries and art sites across London.
+These can stretch over a full teaching day; so you will need to be able to walk between the venues and/or travel within the Greater London area on public transport.
 All sites selected will be free of charge, however you may wish to visit exhibitions with entrance fees independently.

 When I've finished, what course can I do next?

-Once you have completed this course you may be interested in other advanced courses across the City Lit Art and Design programme such as Contemporary Practice: Personal Project (VM676).
-You may also wish to supplement your creative development by enrolling on additional critical thinking courses from our Cultural Studies or Art History programme areas.
+Once you have completed this course you may be interested in other advanced courses across the City Lit Art and Design programme such as Contemporary practice: personal project (VM676)